LLC Paperwork: Everything You Need to Know

-An LLC or limited liability company is a business that is a cross between a corporation and a partnership.
+An LLC is a business that is a cross between a corporation and a partnership.
 The business basically retains many of the advantages of both of these types of businesses.
 The LLC is formed under the laws of the state where the business operates and it is registered and typically the Secretary of State is the individual who allows for the registration of the LLC.

 This LLC must register with the IRS and it also must obtain permits and licenses that allow the business to run legally as an entity in the state.